mattzeunert/babel-workshop/README.md

-# Workshop: Abstract syntax trees and writing custom Babel plugins
+# Workshop: ASTs and writing custom Babel plugins

 Babel is JavaScript compiler that allows you to write code transformation rules.
 These transformations are based on the code's [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) representation.